Hillel at ASU

 Post graduation she moved to Netanya, Israel for a year to help teach English in an elementary school to third through sixth graders.
 During the second half of her year in Israel, Shira participated in a Masa - Hillel Fellowship where she realized that she wanted to pursue career opportunities with Hillel upon completion of the program.

 Shira is passionate about the Jewish community as she grew up going to Camp Stein in Prescott, AZ.
 During her free time, you can find her hiking, learning more about photography and traveling.
-As a Community Engagement Specialist, Shira focuses on first year engagement, leadership opportunities and developing Jewish life on the ASU downtown campus.
+As the Director of Student Impact, Shira focuses on student impact strategy, leadership opportunities and developing Jewish life on the ASU campuses.

 [email protected]